oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 **Integrity:** A malicious Holder cannot modify names or values of selectively disclosable claims without detection by the Verifier.

-Additionally, as described in (#key_binding_security), the application of Key Binding can ensure that the presenter of an SD-JWT credential is the legitimate Holder of the credential.
+Additionally, as described in (#key_binding_security), the application of Key Binding can ensure that the presenter of an SD-JWT credential is the Holder of the credential.

 ## Mandatory Signing of the Issuer-signed JWT {#sec-is-jwt}